-You can intern in a variety of national, state, and local executive and legislative offices, government agencies, political campaigns, party and interest group organizations, think tanks, judicial agencies, non-profits, and law firms.
-International relations students may also consider internships in international business or non-government organizations (NGOs), perhaps coinciding with a study abroad experience.
+Student-interns work in a variety of national, state, and local executive and legislative offices, governmental and non-governmental agencies, political campaigns, party and interest group organizations, think tanks, advocacy groups, and law-related organizations (e.g., courts, law firms).
+International relations students may also consider internships in international business or non-government organizations (NGOs).
+Internships may take place anywhere and throughout the calendar year.

 While the Internship Director and Political Science Department will help prospective interns find a suitable organization, students themselves are ultimately responsible for identifying and contacting a sponsoring organization.

 One of the key steps in finding an internship is to meet with the Internship Director to discuss vocational aspirations and placement opportunities.
 Prior to this meeting, students should write a brief sketch of their ideal internship placement as well as consult the following resources:

 - The weekly POLS/IR Majors/Minors email blast, which often includes opportunities.

 - The Calvin Political Science Facebook site, which advertises opportunities within our network

 - Calvin's Semester in Washington D.C.
 Program

 Please contact the Calvin University Political Science Internship Director, Joel Westra (email@example.com) if you wish to use an Internship for credit.
 The form for the Internship Agreement can be found here.
 For more information about the course requirements, please see the syllabus.